Page 1: Biography

 Ngati Tama, Te Ati Awa and Ngati Toa woman of mana, landowner

-This biography, written by Mary Louise Ormsby, was first published in the Dictionary of New Zealand Biography, vol 1, 1990.
+This biography, written by Mary Louise Ormsby, was first published in the Dictionary of New Zealand Biography in 1990.

 Huria Matenga was born at Whakapuaka (near Nelson) probably some time between 1840 and 1842.
 She was named Ngarongoa Katene at birth, but was also known as Nga Hota and, in later life, as Huria Matenga.
 Of Te Ati Awa, Ngati Tama and Ngati Toa descent, she was able to trace her genealogy back to an ancestor in the Tokomaru canoe.
 Her paternal grandfather was Ngati Tama leader Te Puoho-o-te-rangi, a renowned warrior.
 In contrast, her parents, Wikitoria Te Amohau of Ngati Te Whiti and Wiremu Katene Te Puoho were followers of the pacifist teachings of Te Whiti-o-Rongomai III and Tohu Kakahi.
 They were the leaders of the settled community at Whakapuaka.